 #2.
 If a child’s home environment is deemed unfit, they may be taken away from their family.

-One of the greatest penalties of summoning CPS is that if they deem the child to be in peril, they will lift them from their home and assign them into foster care.
+One of the greatest penalties of summoning CPS parental alienation is that if they deem the child to be in peril, they will lift them from their home and assign them into foster care.
 So be careful when it comes to “Can I call CPS for parental alienation?”

 Being removed from the home can be an incredibly traumatizing experience for a child, leaving them feeling abandoned, disoriented and terrified.
 Adapting to their new surroundings is often difficult too.